alexanderboeckmann/instagram-reel-unliker/README.md

 - **Error Handling**: Automatic retry on failures
 - **Configurable Settings**: Customize to your needs
 - **Activity Logging**: Track your operations
+- **Exclude Users**: Exclude users from the like removing, so specific liked posts do not get removed!

 ## 🚀 Quick Start Guide